chinmich/cp-whitepaper/CP-Technical.md

 ## Use Case Authority Contracts

 UCAC’s contain the exact same function calls as those listed in the Flux Capacitor contract.
 Each function only returns a boolean of true or false.
 The Flux Capacitor contract calls on the UCAC with the exact function name as denoted in the Flux Capacitor to check if the transaction is valid.

-As an example, the Flux Capacitor function *newDebt *would call a UCAC’s *newDebt* function with the exact same parameters: *bytes32 myId, bytes32 friendId, bytes32 currencyCode, int amount, bytes32 _desc, *and the UCAC would return true or false to verify if this was a valid transaction.
+As an example, the Flux Capacitor function `newDebt` would call a UCAC’s `newDebt` function with the exact same parameters: `bytes32 myId, bytes32 friendId, bytes32 currencyCode, int amount, bytes32 _desc`, and the UCAC would return true or false to verify if this was a valid transaction.
 Therefore, if a UCAC allows EUR, but not USD, and a user attempts to pass USD through the Flux Capacitor contract, it would return false.
 A false return would cause the call to newDebt in the Flux Capicitator to fail.

 A UCAC’s reason for returning true or false answers are limitless.
 Their only requirement is that they maintain the same function names and parameters inputs as the functions in Flux Capacitor.
 If they do not have the same function names and parameters, then calls to those Flux Capacitor functions will throw.

 ## Multiple Users and Bidding